-I am a huge basketball fan and I support Toronto Raptors.
-However, this article is not about Raptors’ unsuccessful season.
-If you want to discuss basketball, www.raptorsrepublic.com is the place to be.
-Really knowledgeable basketball lovers hang out there.
-This article is written from a pure brand strategy point of view and should be treated as such.
+I am an avid fan of basketball and Toronto Raptors.
+Be that as it may, this article is not about the most recent lackadaisical season of the Raptors.
+If you want to discuss basketball, I would suggest you visit Raptors Republic, for the real basketball sages hang out there.
+This article, on the other hand, is written from a pure brand strategy point of view and it should be treated as such.

-I wasn’t living in Canada when Toronto earned the right to have an NBA team.
-Yet, I am familiar with their history.
-I am also aware of Canadians’, Americans’ and players’ perceptions of Toronto Raptors.
-It is more than a cheesy marketing slogan: Indeed, Toronto Raptors has become the Canada’s basketball team since Grizzlies moved to Memphis.
-From Halifax to Edmonton, Canadians see it that way.
-So do players.
-For many American players, playing in Toronto might not be very luring because they perceive it as living abroad.
-So, Toronto Raptors is Canada’s team.
-But does the brand live up to its promise?
+While I was not living in Canada back when Toronto earned the right to have an NBA franchise, I am nonetheless familiar with their genesis story.
+I am also aware of the perceptions of Canadians, Americans, and players about Toronto Raptors.
+Though not by merit but by chance, the Raptors became the de facto basketball team of Canada once Grizzlies moved to Memphis.
+From Halifax to Edmonton, Canadians perceive it that way, though it does not mean that they value or care.
+Same goes for the players too.
+Roughly 80% of NBA players are American.
+So for most of them playing in abroad, Toronto that is, might not be very attractive.
+They perceive it as living abroad.
+That further strengthens the Raptors’ positioning as Canada’s Team, making it a strategic fit.
+That said, does the brand live up to its promise?
 What do Canadians like and want?

-Toronto Raptors might be one of the most valuable teams in the league.
-They might get above league average attendance.
-As you see, they employ very successful marketers.
-But marketing and branding are two different things.
-I believe the decision to go European hurts this ball club more than anything.
-They might sell Calderon or Bargnani jerseys to Torontonians.
-But they can’t sell the team’s mentality.
-That’s why I see the Young Gunz as a wise move: finding athletic, young American players who love the City of Toronto.
-That is a right step towards proactively shaping players’ perception.
+Toronto Raptors might be one of the most valuable franchises in the league.
+They might also get above league average attendance.
+All those stats prove that employ a team of successful marketers.
+But marketing and branding are not the same thing.
+I believe the decision to go European is off code, hurting the franchise.
+While the Raptors could sell Calderon or Bargnani jerseys to Torontonians, they cannot sell the mentality of the team.
+That is why pivoting to the Young Gunz idea is a wise move.
+Finding young American prospects, who appreciate the City of Toronto could pave the way for changing the perception of players around the league.